buddhist-uni/buddhist-uni.github.io/_content/av/great-houses-of-ancient-india_patrick-kit.md

 formats: [m4a]
 course: setting
 minutes: 114
+series: "The History of India Podcast"
+number: 2
 ---

 Episodes 1, 2 and 3 of season 1 of *The History of India Podcast* cover the prominent political families and drama at the time of the Buddha.